taiwocoker007/ms030/Instructions/Labs/LAB_AK_01_Lab1_Ex1-3_Config_M365_Tenant.md

 1. After completing the prior task, you should still be in **LON-CL1** and logged into the **Microsoft 365 admin center**.
 In the left-hand navigation pane, under the **Admin centers** group, select **SharePoint**.
 A new tab will open displaying the **SharePoint admin center**.

 2. In the **SharePoint admin center**, take turns selecting each of the items in the left-hand navigation pane.
 Review the information that is displayed for each item.
-Navigate through the available tabs that are displayed at the top of the page for each item.
+Navigate through the available tabs (where applicable) that are displayed at the top of the page for each item.

 3. When you have finished exploring the SharePoint admin center, close its tab in the Edge browser (leave all other tabs open).

 ### Task 5 - Explore the Microsoft 365 Security admin center

 1. After completing the prior task, you should still be in **LON-CL1** and logged into the **Microsoft 365 admin center**.
 In the left-hand navigation pane, under the **Admin centers** group, select **Security**.
-A new tab will open displaying the **Security & Compliance admin center**.
+A new tab will open displaying **Office 365 Security & Compliance center**.

-2. In the **Security & Compliance admin center**, take turns selecting each of the items in the left-hand navigation pane.
+2. In the **Office 365 Security & Compliance center** tab, take turns selecting each of the items in the left-hand navigation pane.
 Review the information that is displayed for each item.
 Navigate through the available tabs that are displayed at the top of the page for each item.

-3. In the **Security & Compliance admin center**, note the banner at the top of the page that indicates Microsoft 365 Security and Compliance functionality has been split into separate admin centers - a Microsoft 365 Security center and a Microsoft 365 Compliance center.<br>
+3. In the **Office 365 Security & Compliance center** tab, note the banner at the top of the page that indicates Microsoft 365 Security and Compliance functionality has been split into separate admin centers - a Microsoft 365 Security center and a Microsoft 365 Compliance center.<br>

-	In the banner, select the link to the **Microsoft 365 security center**.
+	In the banner, select the link to the **Microsoft 365 security center**. **Note** this is the first link in the first sentence.

-4. In the **Microsoft 365 Security center**, take turns selecting each of the items in the left-hand navigation pane.
+4. In **Microsoft 365 Defender** tab, take turns selecting each of the items in the left-hand navigation pane.
 Review the information that is displayed for each item.
-Navigate through the available tabs that are displayed at the top of the page for each item.
+Navigate through the available tabs (where applicable) that are displayed at the top of the page for each item.

-5. When you have finished exploring the Microsoft 365 Security center, close its tab in the Edge browser (leave all other tabs open).
+5. When you have finished exploring Microsoft 365 Defender, close its tab in the Edge browser (leave all other tabs open).

 ### Task 6 - Explore the Microsoft 365 Compliance admin center

 1. After completing the prior task, you should still be in **LON-CL1** and logged into the **Microsoft 365 admin center**.
 In the left-hand navigation pane, under the **Admin centers** group, select **Compliance**.
-A new tab will open displaying the **Microsoft 365 Compliance center**.
+A new tab will open displaying the **Microsoft 365 compliance center**.

-2. In the **Microsoft 365 Compliance center**, take turns selecting each of the items in the left-hand navigation pane.
+2. In the **Microsoft 365 compliance center**, take turns selecting each of the items in the left-hand navigation pane.
 Review the information that is displayed for each item.
-Navigate through the available tabs that are displayed at the top of the page for each item.<br>
+Navigate through the available tabs (where applicable) that are displayed at the top of the page for each item.<br>

 	**Note:** If you will recall, in the prior task when you selected **Security**, the **Security and Compliance Center** displayed a banner indicating that security and compliance had been split apart.
-If you had selected the link in the banner to the **Microsoft 365 Compliance center**, it would have displayed this same **Microsoft 365 Compliance center** that you navigated to from the Microsoft 365 admin center.
+If you had selected the link in the banner to the **Microsoft 365 Compliance center**, it would have displayed this same **Microsoft 365 compliance center** that you navigated to from the Microsoft 365 admin center.

 3. When you have finished exploring the Microsoft 365 Compliance center, close its tab in the Edge browser (leave all other tabs open).

-4. At this point, you should just have the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab open in your Edge browser.
-Leave these tabs open in the browser as they will be used in the next lab.
+4. At this point, you should just have the **Microsoft 365 admin center** tab open in your Edge browser.
+Leave this tab open in the browser as it will be used in the next lab.